 The Roman Catholic Church and Eastern Orthodox Church both believe in the Trinity, the inspiration of the Bible, and the resurrection of Jesus Christ.
-Catholicism and Eastern Orthodoxy disagree about the procession of the Holy Spirit, the authority of the pope, and have different rites or liturgies.
+Catholicism and Eastern Orthodoxy disagree about the procession of the Holy Spirit and the authority of the pope and have different rites or liturgies.

 Is the Catholic Church or Orthodox Church larger?
 What exactly is their disagreement about the Holy Spirit?
 How do their beliefs about God, the sacraments, and icons compare?
 Keep reading to learn the answers to these questions and others.

 Also, see Roman Catholic vs. Lutheranism: What’s the Difference? to learn more.